CarolLuca/LegalNERo/README.md

 ```python
  nlp = spacy.load("en_core_web_sm")
 ```
 he model’s meta.json tells spaCy to use the language "en" and the pipeline ["tagger", "parser", "ner"]. spaCy will then initialize spacy.lang.en.English, and create each pipeline component and add it to the processing pipeline.
-It’ll then load in the model’s data from its data directory and return the modified Language class for you to use as the nlp object.
+It’ll then load in the model’s data from its data directory and return the modified Language class for you to use as the NLP object.

 Fundamentally, a spaCy model consists of three components: the weights, i.e. binary data loaded in from a directory, a pipeline of functions called in order, and language data like the tokenization rules and annotation scheme.
 All of this is specific to each model, and defined in the model’s meta.json – for example, a Romanian NER model requires different weights, language data and pipeline components than an English parsing and tagging model.
 This is also why the pipeline state is always held by the Language class. spacy.load puts this all together and returns an instance of Language with a pipeline set and access to the binary data: